Helier

-Saint Helier (died 555) was a 6th-century ascetic hermit.
+Helier (died 555) was a 6th-century ascetic hermit.
 He is the patron saint of Jersey in the Channel Islands, and in particular of the town and parish of Saint Helier, the island's capital.
 He is also invoked as a healing saint for diseases of the skin and eyes.

 Legend

 Early years

 Hellerius or Helier was born to pagan parents in Tongeren (now in Belgium).
-His father was Sigebert, a nobleman from Tongres and his mother was Lusigard.
+His father was Sigebert, a nobleman from Tongeren and his mother was Lusigard.
 Having had difficulties conceiving a child, they turned to a Christian teacher named Cunibert, who advised them to pray to God and that when they had a child they must hand him over to God, and that he, Cunibert, would bring him up in the Christian faith.
 Their prayers having been answered, Helier was born, but Helier's father, the Frankish governor of that place, eventually grew angry at the influence Cunibert exerted over his precocious son, who was already causing consternation with his youthful miracles.
 Helier's father had Cunibert killed, whereupon Helier fled.

-Helier's wanderings led him to the Cotentin where he sought retreat from the distractions of the world in the monastic community of Saint Marculf at Nantus (Nanteuil, now St.-Marcouf-de-l’Isle in Manche).
+Helier's wanderings led him to the Cotentin where he sought retreat from the distractions of the world in the monastic community of Marculf at Nantus (Nanteuil, now St.-Marcouf-de-l'Isle in Manche).

 Jersey

 Helier, however, found the monastic community did not provide the quiet he required to devote himself fully to a life of contemplation.
 Marculf had received pleas from the few inhabitants of the island called Gersut, or Agna, now called Jersey, which was all but depopulated due to repeated attacks by Vikings.
 The inhabitants requested someone to help them, and bring the gospel to them as they had no shepherd to guide them.

-Marculf sent Helier, and a companion Saint Romard, to Jersey where he found a small community of fishermen on the sand dunes where the modern town of St Helier was to develop.
-Helier settled on a tidal islet, nowadays known as the Hermitage Rock, next to L’Islet, the tidal island now occupied by the 16th century Elizabeth Castle.
+Marculf sent Helier and a companion, Romard, to Jersey where he found a small community of fishermen on the sand dunes where the modern town of St Helier was to develop.
+Helier settled on a tidal islet, nowadays known as the Hermitage Rock, next to L'Islet, the tidal island now occupied by the 16th century Elizabeth Castle.
 Romard would travel back and forth between the hermitage on this rock and the fishing village.

-From his vantage point on his rock, Helier could see the sails of approaching attackers and would signal to the shore, whereupon the inhabitants would scatter into the surrounding marshes, thereby frustrating the attackers’ bloodlust.
+From his vantage point on his rock, Helier could see the sails of approaching attackers and would signal to the shore, whereupon the inhabitants would scatter into the surrounding marshes, thereby frustrating the attackers' bloodlust.
 Small dark clouds on the horizon are still known in Jèrriais as les vailes dé St. Hélyi (the sails of St. Helier).

 Helier remained at his hermitage in fasting and prayer for about fifteen years.
 The story is that around 555 he was martyred by marauding pirates who beheaded him with an axe – hence the crossed axes on the parish crest.